keeeevinShen/url_to_summary/README.md

-to make your life easier, run config.py and input your UM-unique name and password.
+to make your life easier, go to .env file and input your UM-unique name and password.